oracle-livelabs/oci-core/oci-fullstackdrs/drpg-plan-setup/drpg-plan-customize-ocw24.md

     ![dr plans summary](./images/phoenix-drplans-summary.png)

 13. For the rest of the tutorial, we are going to use **mushop-app-failover-iad-phx** plan.
+Based on the required you can add respective user-defined plan groups for other DR plans.

 ## Task 2: Customize the Failover plan-Restore Database Wallet group